Nisarg221B/Notes/random learning/MAQ prep/interview/Geeks for geeks extracted questions set.md

-- ML Concepts as I mentioned in my resume.
+- [x] ML Concepts as I mentioned in my resume. ✅ 2023-11-23
-- Questions are like Supervised and unsupervised learning, Classification and regression, Activation Functions, Loss Functions, etc., All the questions are based on my project.
+- [x] Questions are like Supervised and unsupervised learning, Classification and regression, Activation Functions, Loss Functions, etc., All the questions are based on my project. ✅ 2023-11-23

 - Thrashing